superbrothers/kubernetes-docs/kubectl_apply.md

   -o, --output string                   Output format.
 One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).
       --overwrite                       Automatically resolve conflicts between the modified and live configuration by using values from the modified configuration (default true)
       --prune                           Automatically delete resource objects, that do not appear in the configs and are created by either apply or create --save-config.
 Should be used with either -l or --all.
-      --prune-whitelist stringArray     Overwrite the default whitelist with <group/version/kind> for --prune -R, --recursive                       Process the directory used in -f, --filename recursively.
+      --prune-allowlist stringArray     Overwrite the default allowlist with <group/version/kind> for --prune -R, --recursive                       Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -l, --selector string                 Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
 Matching objects must satisfy all of the specified label constraints.
       --server-side                     If true, apply runs in the server instead of the client.